-Widely cultivated in Asia for its sweet sap and coconut-like fruit, this palm originates from a vast area extending from India to Southeast Asia and the Pacific.
+Widely cultivated in Asia for its sweet sap and coconut-like fruit, this palm originates from a vast area extending across India, Southeast Asia and the Pacific.

 Individual palms are commonly 15 and 20 m (50 to 65 ft) tall, with exceptional specimens reaching heights of up to 30 m (100 ft).